Tips for Avoiding Holiday Weight Gain

 Why Do So Many of Us Gain Weight over the Holidays?

-When you think about it, the holidays really boil down to just three days: Thanksgiving, Christmas (or Chanukah), and New Year’s.
-If you gorge only on those three days, you probably wouldn’t cause too much damage.
+When you think about it, the holidays really boil down to just three holiday events: Thanksgiving, Christmas (or Chanukah), and New Year’s.
+If you gorge only during those three periods of time, you probably wouldn’t cause too much damage.
 However, many of us take on that holiday mentality of six weeks of nonstop feasting and putting our regular exercise routine on the back burner.
 Plus, let’s face it, this time of year is very hectic and stress filled—many commitments compete for our precious time.
 So start now to strategize how you’ll move yourself to the top of your Christmas gift list by making you and your fitness and healthy eating habits a priority.

 Five Tips for Fending Off Holiday Weight Gain